GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 * Business hours:
   * The current AppDev Primary and Secondary on-call
-  * The current DevOps Primary and Secondary on-call
+  * The current Platform Primary and Secondary on-call
   * Additional Responders as needed - The Situation Lead can call in anyone defined in [Who does the Incident Response Guide apply to?](#who-does-the-incident-response-guide-apply-to)
-* After hours - DevOps On Call and Application On Call - Additional resources will be brought in via OpsGenie notification
+* After hours - Platform On Call and Application On Call - Additional resources will be brought in via Splunk On-Call notification

 ### What is expected when participating?